cite-architecture/CiteEXchange.jl/docs/src/data.md

 ## Select data lines from a list of `Block`s

-You can directly supply a list of blocks instead of a CEX source.
+You can also directly supply a list of blocks instead of a CEX source.

 ```@example data
 blockgroup = blocks(str)